antoinebrias/llm_evaluation/README.md

 The project is designed with flexibility in mind, enabling future enhancements and integrations.
 Below are some key areas for future improvements:

-### 1. **Fine-tuning Using ALX Internal Documents**
+### 1. **Fine-tuning Using Internal Documents**

-   - **Objective**: Leverage ALX's internal documents or any proprietary datasets to fine-tune the existing language model (LLM), improving its performance in response evaluation (accuracy for instance) or on specialized tasks.
+   - **Objective**: Leverage internal documents or any proprietary datasets to fine-tune the existing language model (LLM), improving its performance in response evaluation (accuracy for instance) or on specialized tasks.

 ### 2. **Exploring Other Models**